 3.8 To purchase, print, publish, issue and circulate such papers, periodicals, books, leaflets and other literary undertakings as may appear relevant to any of the objects of the Institute.

 3.9 To take any gift of property, whether subject to any special trust or not, for any one or more of the objects of the Institute.

-3.13 No addition to or alteration of the aims/objects, payments to clause or the winding-up clause shall be approved without the approval of Inland Revenue.
+3.11 No addition to or alteration of the aims/objects, payments to clause or the winding-up clause shall be approved without the approval of the appropriate government department.
 The provisions and effect of this clause shall not be removed from this document and shall be included and implied into any document replacing this document.

 The income and property of the Institute whencesoever derived shall be applied solely towards the promotion of the objects of the Institute as set forth in these Rules, and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonus or otherwise howsoever by way of profit to the persons who at any time are or have been members of the Institute or to any of them or to any person claiming through them.
 Provided that nothing hereinbefore contained shall prevent the payment of reasonable remuneration to any officer or servant of the Institute in return for services rendered to the Institute, or the payment of Honoraria, travelling and other outlays to any member of the Institute, whether a member of Council or not, or to any other person in return for services rendered to the Institute.

-The Institute shall consist of three grades of member whose designation is set out below: Honorary Fellow, Fellow, Member See also Rules 8,9, and10 regarding Member, Fellow and Honorary Fellow respectively.
+The Institute shall consist of four grades of member whose designation is set out below: Honorary Fellow, Fellow, Member.
+See also Rules 8, 9, 10 and 11 regarding Member, Fellow, Honorary Fellow and School Membership respectively.

-5.2 Every applicant shall be deemed to be a member of the Institute from the date of payment of fees due from that time.co
+5.2 Every applicant shall be deemed to be a member of the Institute from the date of payment of fees due from that time.

 The annual subscriptions for each membership grade shall be such a sum as the Council may from time to time determine.